polkaulfield/lol-for-linux-installer/README.md

 - Download the latest release from the [Releases page](https://github.com/kassindornelles/lol-for-linux-bash-installer/releases)
 - The file should be named `lol-installer-for-linux-release.tar.gz`
 - Extract the files
-- Run the `ui_installer.py` script in a terminal/console:

-  Open a console/terminal in the script main directory (where the files are)

-  Type `python 'Install League of Legends (Python).py'` and press enter.
+- Double-click 'Install League of Legends (Python).py' and install the game.

-- Alternatively you can go to the `Install League of Legends (Python).py` file properties, set it as executable, and then double-click to open it

 ### Python Script features:
 - You can choose where to install the game